simonesilvestroni/m2m-website/_posts/2022-02-22-responsive-photogallery-carousel-css.md

 ## Results

 Tests were successful on all devices, desktop, tablets and smartphones with modern browsers.
 Swiping on touch devices worked as expected while most browsers on desktop gracefully accepted the scroll snapping.
-Performance checks returned stunning results: thanks to the efficient code, and the [implementation of responsive images](https://github.com/simonesilvestroni/css-responsive-photogallery#responsive-images), <span class="highlight">Pagespeed on mobile went from <code>27</code> to <code>100</code></span>.
+Performance checks returned stunning results: thanks to the efficient code, and the [implementation of responsive images](https://github.com/simonesilvestroni/css-responsive-photogallery#responsive-images), Pagespeed on mobile went from <code>27</code> to <code>100</code>.

 ## Skills